Application and interview tips

 Make the most of your application and be your best at interview.

-Do some basic checks on the organisation you are applying to work for.
-Ensure you know the services the organisation provides and a little general knowledge about the business.
-Look at the vision statement or the company values, as if you are selected for an interview it is likely you’ll be asked about your knowledge of the organisation.
+Do some basic checks on Solent NHS Trust, it's beneficial to have information about the trust you are applying to work for.
+Ensure you know the services Solent NHS Trust provides and a little general knowledge about the organisation.
+Look at the vision statement or the trust values, as if you are selected for an interview it is likely you’ll be asked about your knowledge of our organisation.

-- How many staff does the organisation employ?
+- How many staff does Solent NHS Trust employ?

-- What are the achievements of the organisation, what are they working on?
+- What are our achievements in Solent, what are we working on?

 The person specification will provide you with the criteria you have to meet to be considered for the role, so study it to see if you meet the essential and desirable criteria.
 Don’t worry if you don’t meet it all, if you’re meeting around two thirds of the essential criteria, but are really keen and enthusiastic about applying for that job, then make contact with the manager and still apply.